-Some ways your doctor may have you prepare for surgery include:
+Here are some ways your doctor may ask you to prepare for

-- Quitting smoking.
-It is bad for your heart and increases healing time.
+smoking.
+It’s bad for your heart and increases healing time.

-- Contacting your doctor if you experience symptoms of a cold or flu.
-Heart infections can become very serious.
+your doctor if you experience symptoms of a cold or flu.
+Heart infections can

-- Preparing your home and making arrangements for your weeklong hospital stay.
+your home, and make arrangements for your weeklong hospital stay.

-- Washing your body with a special soap the day before the procedure.
-This reduces the risk of infection.
+body with a special soap the day before the procedure.
+This reduces the risk of

-- Fasting, including not drinking water, beginning at midnight before your surgery
+includes no drinking water, beginning at midnight before your surgery.

-- Taking any and all medications your doctor gives you.
+- Take any and all medications your doctor gives you.